Optimal scaling of the ADMM algorithm for distributed quadratic programming: ADMM for equality-constrained quadratic programming problems

-\begin{definition} $\rho R^\top R$ is called the \emph{scaling} of the augmented Lagrangian~\eqref{eq:augmented_Lagrangian}. \end{definition} Our aim is to find the optimal scaling that minimizes the convergence factor of the corresponding ADMM iterations.
-Specifically, introducing $\bar{E}=RE$ and $\bar{F}=RF$, the scaled ADMM iterations read
+Our aim is to find the optimal scaling that minimizes the convergence factor of the corresponding ADMM iterations.
+In the next lemma we show that \eqref{eq:QP_problem} can be cast to the more suitable form: